DimitrieStoica/anotherstoic.github.io/rds.md

 ### Horizontal scaling with Read Replicas ###
 - add a Read Replica to: offload reporting & horizontal scale for read-heavy workloads

-> Read Replicas are async
+> Read Replicas are async.
+Read replicas are available in Amazon RDS for MYSQL, MariaDB, PostgreSQL, and Aurora.

 > Horizontal scalling addresses the growing demands of read-heavy applications